tisu19021997/vietnamese-sa/README.md

     * LogisticRegression(C=10.0): 0.8962
     * SGDClassifier(loss='log'): 0.877
     * XGBoost(n_estimators=100): 0.8327
-    * Hard VotingClassifier: 0.896
+    * Hard VotingClassifier (with Logistic, SGD, and RandomForest): 0.896
     * Neural Networks with Embedding: I tried GRU and LSTM, both overfit as 9th-10th epoch, val_accuracy stopped at ~0.89.

 ### 3. Conclusion and problems
+* Best pipeline is **TF-IDF + Linear** (based on the accuracy score on validation set).
+I then fine-tuned the pipeline using Grid Search cross-validation.
-* TF-IDF + Linear perform best.
-However, the model suffers from "double negative" problem.
+* However, the model suffers from "double negative" problem.
-Most positive samples with "nhưng", "mỗi tội", "nên không", etc isn't correctly classified.
+Most positive samples with "nhưng", "mỗi tội", "nên không", etc aren't correctly classified.
-* When I manually check the dataset, there are a lot of mis-labeled example.
 * Samples with broken font and accent (e.g, "nho ̉ nhă ́ va ̀ co ́ ve ̉ kha ́ châ ̣ nv ba ́ ve ́ thi ̀ niê ̀ mình") is usually misclassified.
-* Some comments are in English: a future solution maybe translate some Vietnamese samples to English, fit on them (or using English pre-train embedding?).
-* Words with word "không" included (e.g "không gian", "không biết") will be given negative weights => may cause problems.
+* Words with word "không" included (e.g "không gian", "không biết") would easily be given negative weights although the sentence is positive overall => may cause problems.
-* I think the data need more good processing.

 ### 4. Feature works
 * Neural Networks are promising (although the fit time for NN with LSTM layers are too large), solving the overfitting problem may open some doors.
 Moreover, as I researched, method like "Weight Ensemble" would work for Vietnamese sentiment analysis.
+Also should give Bidirectional LSTM a try.
-* Re-label dataset + fix samples with "broken accent".
+* When I manually check the dataset, there are a lot of mis-labeled example.
+Re-label dataset + fix samples with "broken accent" would be a good thing to do.
+* Some comments are in English: a future solution maybe translate some Vietnamese samples to English, fit the model on them (or using English pre-train embedding?).

 [stopwords]: https://github.com/stopwords/vietnamese-stopwords/blob/master/vietnamese-stopwords.txt